Table of Contents

 The prognosis of tracheomalacia is also excellent as long as the child does not develop severe hypoxemia.
 Most cases of tracheomalacia are diagnosed by two years of age.
 The incidence of tracheomalacia in small retrospective studies seems to be equal in both sexes.

 Laryngomalacia is caused by the presence of an immature epiglottis, arytenoid cartilages.

 or both.
 Due to the immaturity of these supraglottic structures, they are prone to collapse and obstruct the larynx during inspiration.
-When this happens, an inspiratory stridor can be heard and the child might become hypoxemic.
+When this happens, inspiratory stridor can be heard and the child might become hypoxemic.

 Laryngomalacia can involve the aryepiglottic folds where they are tight and shortened.
 In other cases, the soft tissue in the supraglottic region is redundant and more likely to collapse during inspiration.
-In few cases, the etiology of laryngomalacia might be attributed to chronic gastroesophageal reflux disease and inflammation.
+In a few cases, the etiology of laryngomalacia might be attributed to chronic gastroesophageal reflux disease and inflammation.

 In case of reflux laryngitis, the term used for inflammatory laryngomalacia, the stridor is usually worse when the infant is in the supine position because of the increased amount and degree of acid reflux when the child is in that position.

 Infants with laryngomalacia who develop significant hypoxemia usually have an increased blood return to the pulmonary vasculature which is associated with an increased risk of pulmonary arterial hypertension.

 Tracheomalacia can be caused by three different types of anomalies:

 - Type I: Intrinsic anomalies of the tracheal cartilage